Eugenekoh12/liodenplus/README.md

 # Lioden Plus
-Lioden Plus is a fork of the greasyfork script [Lioden Improvements] and it's sandboxed portion [(Sandboxed) Lioden Improvements] as the scripts have not been updated since 2015 and new links are not included in the drop down.
+Lioden Plus is a fork of the greasyfork script [Lioden Improvements] and it's sandboxed portion [(Sandboxed) Lioden Improvements] by [ahto] as the scripts have not been updated since 2015 and new links are not included in the drop down.

 As of now, only the sandboxed counterpart has been changed.